Computer security for the Dutch Government

 the customer, the DoD, kept changing the functional specification.

-By the time the product was finished, it had become obsolete.
+By the time the product was ready, it had become obsolete.

 Once the V-kaart project was terminated, Philips decided to develop